By: Prebiotin Team

 One study, published in the journal PLoS One, investigated the bacteria found in breast cancer tumor tissue and uncovered a relationship between breast cancer and gut health.
-When good gut bacteria aren’t there, it allows bad bacteria to thrive and flourish.
+When there isn’t enough good gut bacteria in the gut microbiome, bad bacteria thrive and flourish.
 The researchers observed that, “microbial DNA is present in the breast and that bacteria or their components may influence the local immune microenvironment.
 Our findings suggest a previously unrecognized link between dysbiosis and breast cancer which has potential diagnostic and therapeutic implications.”4

 Always remember that over 70% of your entire immune system resides in your gut!
 Keeping your immune system strong is key to helping your body’s natural defense mechanisms remain on your side.

 Similarly, a study published in the Journal of the National Cancer Institute, suggests that bacterial imbalance in the gut microbiome can contribute to the emergence of disease, including cancer malignancy.
 In particular, the researchers found that bacterial genes living in your intestines can play a significant role in metabolizing estrogen.
 This can affect a woman’s risk of developing postmenopausal estrogen receptor-positive breast cancer.5